Skip to content

 parser_kwargs

 Default keyword arguments to pass to the parser's parse method.
-Use this to supply parser-specific options such as skip_columns.
+Use this to supply parser-specific options such as skip_columns or unformatted.

 TYPE: Optional[Dict[str, Any]] DEFAULT: None